Entering the European market for handwoven rugs

 Tips:

-- Make sure you comply with the restrictions for the use of chemicals as laid down in the REACH regulation.
+- Comply with the restrictions as laid down in REACH.

-- If you dye your products, make sure they do not contain any of the azo dyes that release the forbidden aromatic amines.
-This includes checking your own suppliers and asking for certified azo-free dyes.
+- Do not use azo dyes that release forbidden aromatic amines.
+Also check that your suppliers adhere to this and ask them for certified azo-free dyes.

-- Follow developments in the field of flame retardants, as new alternatives are being developed.
-You can do so for instance through pinfa.
+- Follow developments in the field of flame retardants, for instance through pinfa.

-- For useful information and tips from the European Chemical Agency (ECHA), see for instance REACH Annex XVII (a list of all restricted chemicals), Information on REACH for companies established outside Europe and Questions & Answers on REACH.
+- Explore information and tips from the European Chemical Agency (ECHA), like its list of all restricted chemicals (REACH Annex XVII), information for non-EU companies and questions & answers.

 Textile Regulation

-The European Textile Regulation states that textile products need to be labelled or marked.
-Its purpose is to make sure that consumers within the European Union know what they are buying.
-The regulation applies to all products that contain at least 80% (by weight) of textile fibres.
-It requires textile products to have a label that states the full fibre composition of the product and, if applicable, the presence of non-textile parts of animal origin.
-The label should be durable, easily legible, visible and accessible.
-It should also be printed in all the official national languages of the European countries the product is sold in.
+The Textile Regulation (EU 1007/2011) states that products containing ≥80% textile fibres must be labelled or marked.
+The label must state the full fibre composition and, if applicable, the presence of non-textile parts of animal origin.
+It must be durable, easily legible, visible and accessible.
+The label should be printed in all the official national languages of the European countries where the product is sold.

 Tips: